 Crocodile Attack How to Survive a Crocodile Attack

-A saltwater crocodiles is absolutely dangerous!
-It is one of nature's deadliest and most efficient killing machines.
-It is an aggressive amphibious, carnivorous reptile that can grow to over 6m and weigh 1,o00kg.
+A saltwater crocodiles is one of nature's deadliest and most efficient killing machines.
+These aggressive reptiles are amphibious, carnivorous, and can grow up to 6 meters long and weigh over 1,000 kilograms.
 Humans are just food and fair game for a large crocodile.
+Any person entering a crocodile-infested area, such as a river or creek, has a high probability of being attacked by a crocodile and suffering severe injuries or being torn apart and eaten.

 It Really Happened!